vegaprotocol/specs/user-interface/7002-SORD-submit_orders.md

 ... so I can control if and how my order stays on the order book

+## Execution flags

+... could select a some execution flags, When selecting execution flags (aka order conditions)...

+- **must** see an option to select "Post only"
+  - **should** see explanation of what Post only is/does
+  - **must** see the post only option is unselected and disabled (can not be checked) if the time in force is set to IOC or FOK
+    - **must** see an explanation of why the option is disabled

+- **must** see an option to select "Reduce only"
+  - **should** see explanation of what Reduce only is/does

+- **must** see that selecting "Post only" or "reduce only" de-select the other (if selected).
+As is it not possibly to apply them both to an order

+... so I can control in more detail how my order is executed

 ## Auto Populating a deal ticket non-manual methods

 - TODO Populate by selecting a size/price in the order book